-Professor Paul Curran
+Professor Sir Paul Curran

-Appointed to the Chair in Physical Geography at the University of Swansea in 1990 Paul had previously held a research post with the NASA Ames Research Center in California, academic posts at the Universities of Sheffield and Reading and a visiting academic post at the University of New South Wales.
+Appointed to the Chair in Physical Geography at the University of Swansea in 1990 Sir Paul had previously held a research post with the NASA Ames Research Center in California, academic posts at the Universities of Sheffield and Reading and a visiting academic post at the University of New South Wales.
 At the University of Southampton, from 1993, he held the Chair in Physical Geography, was Head of Geography, Dean of Science and Head of Winchester School of Art before being appointed Deputy Vice-Chancellor; he is now a Visiting Professor.
-Between 2005 - 2010 Paul led the transformation of Bournemouth University.
+Between 2005 and 2010 Sir Paul led the transformation of Bournemouth University.
 With a focus on academic excellence it moved swiftly to become the competitive outward facing institution it is today.

-Paul received a BSc (hons) degree from the University of Sheffield in 1976, an MBA (dist) degree from the University of Southampton in 1998 and PhD and DSc degrees from the University of Bristol in 1979 and 1991 respectively.
+Sir Paul received a BSc (hons) degree from the University of Sheffield in 1976, an MBA (dist) degree from the University of Southampton in 1998 and PhD and DSc degrees from the University of Bristol in 1979 and 1991 respectively.
 He is a Chartered Geographer and a Fellow of the Royal Geographical Society, Remote Sensing and Photogrammetry Society and Chartered Management Institute.

 Sir Paul was knighted in the 2016 New Year Honours for 'services to higher education'.